Thulian Echoes (2014)

 Level 2 – 5

 We are back with yet another Installment of the modules from the twisted mind of Zacharrov Kowolski, that strange Canadian pervert that sets all our hearts ablaze.
-Thulian Echoes is an honest to god module and it verges somewhere between meta-narrative brilliance and the nonsensical.
+Thulian Echoes is an honest to god adventure module verging somewhere between meta-narrative brilliance and the nonsensical.
 I shall attempt to explain.

 In a rather interesting twist, players can and actually SHOULD abuse this time-travel mechanic by having their past proxies stow away items for the current PCs to find.
 It is really cleverly handled and there is nary a railroad to be found.
 I should point out how fucking weird some of the results are: There is a series of events (though unlikely) that allows you fucking around with a certain Vrill (magic earth jelly) powered-machine in the heart of the complex.
 It results in a fatally irradiated copy of the PC (or a certain Viking NPC) appearing inside the device every 37 minutes and living for +/- 24 hours before expiring.
 This process can continue on in the present day.
 Are there no creatures inside the complex?
 Then you are going to have a bad time.